 • When mixture reaches consistency similar to ricotta cheese, scrape the mixture into a small mixing bowl along with well-drained spinach and remaining 1 tsp.
 Celtic sea salt.
 Stir well to thoroughly combine.

+• Cover with lid and refrigerate mixture.
 NOTE: Spinach cream may be made up to 3 days in advance.
 Just keep covered and refrigerated until ready to use.

-2. Prepare stuffed roulades as follows: IMG_4725
+2. Prepare stuffed roulades as follows:

-Place 1 large piece of parchment paper over a cutting board.
+• Place 1 large piece of parchment paper over a cutting board.
 Then place 2 cutlets in the center of the paper about 2” apart.
 Cover cutlets with another piece of parchment paper.
 Then pound each cutlet with meat mallet until about 1/8” thick.
 Repeat this process with remaining cutlets.
+NOTE: You can do this part in advance as well.
+Simply place pounded cutlets in a large freezer bag and refrigerate up to 24 hours.

 3. Coat the inside of 13”X9” baking dish with coconut oil or nonstick coconut oil spray.
 Then add 1 Tbsp. of oil to baking pan/dish.
 Set aside.

 4. Using clean hands, place one cutlet on a plate.
 Spread 2 Tbsp. spinach stuffing mixture atop of the cutlet.
 Then carefully roll up the roulade and if desired secure with toothpicks.
 Next place rolled and stuffed roulades side-by-side in prepared baking dish.
 Repeat this process until all roulades have been placed in baking dish.
 Use any remaining spinach cream to top roulades, spreading an even layer over top each roulade in baking dish.
 Sprinkle roulades with 1 tsp. seal salt and garlic powder as desired.
 Then cover baking pan or dish with aluminum foil.
+NOTE: Rolled and stuffed roulades may be prepared up to 24 hours in advance and kept covered and refrigerated until ready to bake.

 5. When ready to bake, preheat oven to 375° Fahrenheit (190° Celsius).
 Bake roulades in preheated oven for about 45 minutes or until the thickest roulade reaches an internal temperate 165° Fahrenheit (74° Celsius).